How to use the command 'openssl ts' (with examples)

 Explanation:

-• -query: Specifies that a timestamp request should be generated.
+• -query: Indicates that a timestamp request is to be made.

-• -data path/to/file: Specifies the path to the file for which a timestamp request should be generated.
+• -data path/to/file: Specifies the data file for which the timestamp request is being generated.

 Use case 2: Check the date and metadata of a specific timestamp response file